 Sub-branding is a useful tool for organizations looking to reach new audiences in new markets or categories.
 While all brands employ some sort of brand architecture, many brands specifically benefit from developing a strategic plan that utilizes the power of sub-branding, or a secondary brand that leverages the associations of its parent brand.

 But how does a brand determine whether or not it makes sense to create sub-brands?

 It boils down to two things: the category (or market) your brand is in and your brand’s intended audience.
 For example, if your company operates in the construction industry but is looking to get into the tech industry to take advantage of current trends – that’s a definite reason to develop a sub-brand as the existing construction audience would be confused by such a pivot.
 To further drive home the point, if your brand’s target audience serves small and mid-sized businesses but you want to also reach fortune 100 brands, it would be best to enter that market with a different brand (sub-brand, in this case) altogether.

-In essence, sub-branding allows companies to avoid watering down their position when chasing new market opportunity.
+In essence, sub-branding allows companies to avoid watering down their position when chasing new market opportunities.
 If a proper architecture and corresponding sub-brands are not in place, new offerings (or brand extensions) stretch the brand in question, triggering its decent into the depths of brand obscurity and shrinking revenues…